scott-vincent/flightsim-charts/README.md

 If you want to confirm your chart is calibrated correctly use the Show Calibration option on the right-click menu.
 This will show two red crosses at the two points you calibrated but it also allows you to check any other points on the chart.

 Any point can be checked using Little Navmap.
 Right click on the point in Little Navmap and copy it to the clipboard (More > Copy location to clipboard).
 Now left click on the same point on the chart.
 As long as 'Show Calibration' is active a small red cross and a red circle will appear.
 If your calibration is correct the cross will be in the centre of the circle.
 If it is way out then consider re-calibrating the chart, maybe by choosing different points from the ones you chose before.

+# Settings

+The settings file 'flightsim-charts.settings' stores a FramesPerSec value that is used to determine how often the window is updated.
+You can edit this setting and increase the value if you want smoother panning at the expense of increased GPU usage.
+Stop the program before changing the settings file.

 # Command Window